Velocidex/velociraptor-docs/content/docs/offline_triage/remote_uploads/_index.md

 To avoid needing to embed the password in the collector binary, Velociraptor offers an X509 scheme.
-In this scheme the Velociraptor server embeds it public certificate in the collector binary.
+In this scheme the Velociraptor server embeds its public certificate in the collector binary.

 The offline collector then generates a random password to encrypt the collection archive with, and in turn encrypts this password with the